auth0/docs/articles/libraries/auth0js/v9/index.md

 ### webAuth.crossOriginVerification()

-The `crossOriginVerification()` method can be used to help provide cross origin authentication to customers who have third-party cookies disabled in their browsers.
+The `crossOriginVerification()` method can be used to help provide cross-origin authentication to customers who have third-party cookies disabled in their browsers.
 Further details about its usage can be read in the [cross-origin authentication](/cross-origin-authentication#create-a-cross-origin-fallback-page) document.

 ### buildAuthorizeUrl(options)